 (b) The property owner, as part of the application, provides a notarized statement that he or she will voluntarily commit the subject property to the designation for a period of 10 years from the date of any approval of the application.

 (2) Process for Approval of Applications for Designation as Forest Land of Local Importance.

-(a) Administrator’s Action.
-The administrator shall determine if the application is complete.
-If additional information is necessary, the application shall be returned to the property owner, together with a list identifying the deficiencies.
-When the application is complete, the administrator shall consult with the persons or departments deemed necessary by the administrator to evaluate compliance with this chapter and section.

-(b) Planning Review and Recommendation.
-The Lewis County planning commission shall hold a public hearing to review all application requests, pursuant to this section.
-Notice of public hearing shall be made at least 30 days prior to the scheduled hearing date.
-Notice shall consist of publication of a legal notice in a newspaper of general circulation in Lewis County.
-Notice shall state the description of the property, and the purpose, date, time, and location of the hearing.
-Such notice shall also be mailed to all persons owning property within one-quarter mile of the subject property’s boundaries.
-The administrator shall also post two or more notices in the vicinity of the subject property.

-(c) Following the planning commission hearing, the planning commission shall make a recommendation.
-The administrator shall forward the recommendation to the board of county commissioners within five working days of the planning commission recommendation.
-The administrator shall also provide the applicant written notice of the planning commission recommendation.
+(a) Designation of Forest Land of Local Importance shall be considered as a Type V application.

-(d) The Board Decision.
-The board of county commissioners shall make a final decision following the receipt of the recommendation of the planning commission.
-The board shall hold a public hearing on the matter.
-The board shall make written findings for its decision and such findings shall be available to the public upon request.
+(b) The board of county commissioners shall make a final decision following the receipt of the recommendation of the planning commission.
+The board shall hold a public hearing on the matter and make written findings for its decision.
+Such findings shall be available to the public upon request.
 [Ord.
 1197 §2, 2007; Ord.
 1179C §1, 2003; Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1151 § 3.8, 1996]

 Article V. Agricultural Resource Lands